 What is a Kanban Board?

-A Kanban Board is a visual signboard that shows the work to be done, the work that is in operation, and the work completed.
-It’s a visual representation of a personal, team or departments’ value stream, that has been mapped out usually on a whiteboard, a wall or in dedicated Kanban software.
+A Kanban Board is a visual signboard, showing the work to be done, the work in progress, and the work completed.
+It’s a visual representation of a person’s, team’s, or department’s value stream, that has been mapped out on a whiteboard, a wall, or in dedicated Kanban software.

-Some managers or leaders have a tough time saying no or yes to client’s requests, and the board can help with that.
-The visual aspect of the board communicates how much work the team has in operation at any given stage and helps cue stakeholders as to when the team will be available for their designated piece of work, or a new order.
+Some managers have a hard time addressing client requests, and the board can help with that.
+Its visual aspect communicates how much work the team has in operation at any given stage, and helps cue stakeholders as to when they will be available for their designated piece of work, or a new order.
 The Kanban board, be that electronic or physical should incorporate WIP limits, to help your team members individually manage how much work they can take on at any given time.

 Physical vs digital Kanban boards

 Some teams use physical walls, whiteboards, or screens; others use Kanban software.
 Both have their advantages and drawbacks.
-Physical boards are known to provide teams with a tangible, visceral experience, while digital boards have the perk of being possible to access by anyone and from anywhere, providing teams with flexibility and allowing them to be dispersed or work from home.
+Physical boards are known to provide teams with a tangible, visceral experience, while digital boards have the perk of being possible to access by anyone and from anywhere, offering more flexibility and allowing teams to be dispersed or work from home.

 Order and sequence of the cards on the board